influenzanet/survey-engine.dart/documents/QandA.md

    + Answer: Description can have `code` as it is a child class of `LocalisedObject`.

 ## Expression evaluation
-1. **temporaryItem**: Continuing the question on **getAttribute**.
-Is the item resolved with all conditions and display conditions completely?
+1. *temporaryItem*: Continuing the question on *getAttribute*.
+Is the item resolved with all conditions and display conditions completely? i.e. is temporaryItem a SurveyGroupItem or a rendered SurveyGroupItem that is not yet pushed to the tree?
+   + Answer: it is the rendered one
 ## Engine.ts
 1. **setResponse**: What exactly does _onlyDirectFollower_ signify in addRenderedItem.
 What exactly is _lastKey_?